HiFromAjay/hifromajay.github.io/publications.md

 <b>Characterizing Python Library Migrations</b> [<a href="papers/fse24.pdf" target="_blank">Paper</a>]
 <br>Mohayeminul Islam, Ajay Kumar Jha, Ildar Akhmetov, and Sarah Nadi
-<br>In Proceedings of the 32nd ACM Symposium on the Foundations of Software Engineering (FSE).
-2024.
+<br>In Proceedings of the 32nd ACM Symposium on the Foundations of Software Engineering (FSE). pp. 92-114, 2024.

 <b>PyMigBench: A Benchmark for Python Library Migration</b> [<a href="papers/msr23.pdf" target="_blank">Paper</a>]